onflow/docs/docs/cadence/tutorial/04-capabilities.mdx

     // by using the getAccount() built-in function. let helloAccount = getAccount(0x01)

-    // Get the public capability from the public path of the owner's account let helloCapability = helloAccount.getCapability<&HelloWorld.HelloAsset>(/public/HelloAssetTutorial)
+    // Borrow the public capability from the public path of the owner's account let helloReference = helloAccount.capabilities

-    // borrow a reference for the capability let helloReference = helloCapability.borrow()
+        .borrow<&HelloWorld.HelloAsset>(/public/HelloAssetTutorial)
         ?? panic("Could not borrow a reference to the hello capability")

     // The log built-in function logs its argument to stdout.